-Roborock has announced that its new Saros 20 robot vacuum and mop will be available for purchase starting March 23.
+Roborock has released the new Saros 20 robot vacuum and mop.
 Positioned as one of the company’s most advanced models to date, the Saros 20 combines high suction power, advanced navigation, and an automated multifunction dock designed to handle both vacuuming and mopping with minimal user intervention.

 Roborock continues to expand its premium robot vacuum lineup, which frequently appears in our regularly updated guide to the best robot vacuums.
 Roborock first previewed the Saros 20 at CES 2026.